kaidez/kaidez.com/_drafts/remove-files-from-github.md

 {% endprism %}

 <a name="delete-uncommitted-files"></a>
-## How to delete files NOT checked into Git
+## How to delete files that are NOT checked into Git
 Say you want to delete `oldFile.html` and you get this message when you typed `git status`:
 {% prism markup %}
 # Untracked files: